danizen/confsecrets/docs/index.md

 ## Summary

-confsecrets is a library providing secure symmetric cryptography based on Python cryptography for any Python project.
-A set of secrets are collected into a "vault" which is stored as a JSON file.
+`confsecrets` is a library providing secure symmetric cryptography based on Python cryptography for any Python project.
+A set of secrets are collected into a "vault" which is stored as a YAML file.
 All secrets share the same salt and binary key.
 The binary key is derived from a clear text key via PBKDF2.
-The algorithm used is AES with a 256 bit key, making confsecrets suitable for U.S. Federal Government use.
+The algorithm used is AES with a 256 bit key, making `confsecrets` suitable for U.S. Federal Government use.

 ## Installation